Azure/azure-functions-availability-monitoring-extension/src/Demos/ConfigurationAndUsage.md

 Follow instructions above in the API testing section how to create the availability URL ping test.

 After setup is done, wait till results appear in the Availability blade:

 ![](./AvailabilityResults.png)

-And click on Load test steps button to see the actual results of Playwright test execution:
+And click on Load test steps button to see more details of Playwright test execution:

 ![](./E2EDetails.png)

 ### Additional useful information